 - Decreased function of the kidneys, liver or heart

-Hyponatremia treatments may include changing a medication that affects your sodium level, changing the amount of water you drink, or changing the amount of salt in your diet.
+Hyponatremia treatments may include changing a medication that affects your sodium level, treating the underlying disease, changing the amount of water you drink, or changing the amount of salt in your diet.

 See more Expert Answers